OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### Example 11: Import using a fully qualified name

-This example imports a specific version of a module using the FullyQualifiedName.
+This example imports a specific version of a module using the **FullyQualifiedName**.

 ```powershell
 PS> Get-Module -ListAvailable PowerShellGet | Select-Object Name, Version